apollographql/apollo-client/docs/source/recipes/authentication.md

 });
 ```

+Note that you'll need to switch to using ApolloClient from `apollo-client`, not `apollo-boost` if you haven't already done so, [as documented here](/docs/react/advanced/boost-migration.html).

 The server can use that header to authenticate the user and attach it to the GraphQL execution context, so resolvers can modify their behavior based on a user's role and permissions.

 <h2 id="login-logout">Reset store on logout</h2>